 Information and Registration

-There are two options for our Cub Scouts when it comes to Summer Camp: the one-day Day Camps and the three-day, three-night Adventure Camp.
-Most details are below, but please contact us if you have any questions about these fun and memorable camping adventures for your Scout and you.
+Prairielands Council offers two summer camp options for Cub Scouts: one-day Day Camps and the three-day, three-night Adventure Camp.
+Most relevant details are below, but please contact us at pack9assistant@gmail.com if you have any questions.

 Contents of this page...